ustaxcourt/ef-cms/wikiwiki/Docket-Record.md

 * Request for Place of Trial is listed as an event docket entry with no document link if the place of trial was entered as metadata.
 If a paper Request for Place of Trial document is received, the docket entry contains a document link and functions the same as any electronically filed document
 * Pages displays on docket record to inform all users on how many pages including the coversheet the documents include

+## Documents Waiting QC on Docket Record
+* Documents filed but not QC'd display on Docket Record as bold with a red star icon
+* Once QC is complete, the entry displays as standard

 ## Index
 **Petition and initial documents**
 * eFiled and paper-filed Petition and initial documents display an index number associated when filed (i.e. before they are served to IRS)